Pupil Premium, PE and Sports Premium and Free School Meals

 It will be the responsibility of the Principal, or a delegated member of staff, to produce regular reports for Governors on:

-The Governors of the school will ensure that there is an annual statement to parents/carers on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’, for socially disadvantaged students.
+The Governors of the Academy will ensure that there is an annual statement to parents/carers on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’, for socially disadvantaged students.
 This task will be carried out mindful of any requirements published by the Department of Education.

 Find out more about free school meals and apply on the Government website.